jdevfullstack/github-stats-guide/README.md

 leave a star to an external repo.
 This is the star that you received from your original repos.

+So keep on creating quality content on GitHub, code or non-code !

 ## Followers
 You don't need to be famous to have followers.
 All it takes is the initiative to follow others.
 It's similar to building